YaleDecisionNeuro/PsychTaskFramework/README.md

 You'll almost never need to touch the block script `runBlock.m`, or make your own version of it -- almost anything you'd like to do in a block, you can configure in the task script.

-You might have to write your own trial script `XYZ_drawTrial.m`, even if it is to just change the one line.
-This might change in the future.
+You might have to write your own trial script `XYZ_runTrial.m` only if you're changing the order of standard phases (display choice, prompt for response, show feedback, and display intertrial period).
+You'll be able to set drop-in functions for each of these in `settings.game.*PhaseFn`.

 You might have to write some of your own draw scripts, but you might be able to re-use quite a few.
-(Currently, if you want something to appear elsewhere, you'll need to copy that draw script, change the things, and call the new one from your trial script.
+(Currently, if you want an element to appear in a different position, you'll need to copy that draw script, change the things, and call the new one from your trial script.
 I'm working on removing that need.)

 ### Maintaining layer responsibilities
 Technically, you're not constrained by anything when you write your own scripts -- they can do whatever, take whatever inputs and return whatever outputs suit you best.
 The current best practice, however, is to maintain a separation of responsibilities and have a common interface for all functions in the same layer.